 Various solutions, including the "Human Milk 4 Human Babies" Facebook group (community milk-sharing), the local Donor Milk Bank, and my favourite lactation consultant, popped into my mind.
 Personal connections were made...and they were off!

 Yesterday, a mum called looking for some support dealing with the changes that happen around six weeks.
 She had found her rhythm a few weeks earlier.
 Feeds had been going well, sleep had become more predictable.
 Then...wham! the six week growth spurt had begun.
 Her baby had become more alert and started to sleep less.
 She was having to feed more to increase her milk supply.
 The goal posts had moved!

 We talked...I made tea while we talked...and we talked some more...

 I'd better call her again on Monday to check in, and encourage her to go to her local community mum's group.

 Every time a client calls me with a mothering question, it increases my ability to support the next woman.
 Each woman teaches me something completely new.
 I encourage her to share her experiences at the local mum's group or La Leche League meeting.
 We each strengthen the chain of women helping women.
 We support each other through the daily changes.

 I won't tell you what to do when you call.
 None of this parenting stuff is black and white.
 I'll just help you add to your mothering tool chest, share recent research, brainstorm.

 But, above all, I'll just do my very best to listen.

-I'll do my best to share the wisdom that I've learned from my years as a mum (oh, gosh...and now a grandma, too!) and as a doula, and learned from all my other clients.
+I'll do my best to share the wisdom that I've learned from my years as a mum, a grandma, and as a doula, and learned from all my other clients.